by John Sung Kim, founder of Five9

-Though it’s only been five years, there are dozens of VoIP companies (not just Skype) that offer free applications that allow voice over net communication without license fees.
+Though it’s only been five years, there are dozens of VoIP companies (not just Skype—here are a few alternatives to Skype if you’re interested) that offer free applications that allow voice over net communication without license fees.
 What this means is that there are desktop applications for both Mac and PC (and now on smartphones such as iPhones, BlackBerrys and Android phones) that leverage the web to call another client on the web.
 However, this is where “free” for the consumer ends.

 If you call, even using a free VoIP service, another landline via the good old POTS (Plain Old Telephone System), you’ll pay a “termination fee” to network operators.
 The fee can range from a tenth of a penny per minute to over 6 cents per minute in more rural areas where there is less competition.